akhilgupta01/gcp-learning/Readme.md

 * Enable the `Cloud Storage API`
 * Create a new Cloud Storage bucket, lets call it as `ag-gcp-learning-tfstate-adm`
+* Refer to this bucket as the backend bucket in [main.tf](./iaac/admin/main.tf)

-### 3. Setup Git Repository, Admin Service Account & Cloud Build
+### Setup Git Repository, Admin Service Account & Cloud Build

 We want to maintain the infrastructure as Code, for this we will setup a Git Repo and check-in all our changes in this repository.
 We would also like to setup an automated build process that will trigger when a new change is available on a